sorcery-src/micro-interaction-mvp/README.md

 > _Sorcery makes you a more effective designer and developer. 🔮_

-Sorcery makes it possible to create and real-world layouts and skeleton designs all from the browser.
+Sorcery makes it possible to create and real-world layouts and skeleton designs, all on the web.
 No code necessary. 👌

 ### Features

-- Design in the browser
+- Design on the web
 - Capture feedback early in the development process
 - Refactor as needed
 - Export to Figma and frontend code